-Also being a port city, Dublin has a long history.
-In recent years, these ports have evolved.
-They have undergone many changes.
+Also, being a port city, Dublin has a historical significance.
+In recent years, these ports have evolved and have undergone many changes.

 1. What is Famous About Dublin City?

-Dublin, Ireland’s capital city has a vast history.
+Dublin, Ireland’s capital city, has a vast history.
 The city proudly boasts its warm hospitality.
 And its vibrant culture is worth watching.
-It has many prominent landmarks.
-For example- Guinness Storehouse.
-Here one can learn about Ireland’s history.
+It has many prominent landmarks—for example- the Guinness Storehouse.
+Here, one can learn about Ireland’s history.

 Trinity College is another famous attraction.
 It is home to the early Book of Kells.
 And has stunning architecture.
 Dublin also features traditional Irish music.
 And it also showcases its vigorous pub culture.

-Dublin celebrates its literary heritage annually.
-It is celebrated at the James Joyce Centre.
-Certainly, Dublin is a family Temple Bar district.
-It showcases its traditional pubs and live music.
+Dublin celebrates its literary heritage, which includes the James Joyce Centre among its attractions.
+Temple Bar is a district in Dublin known for its traditional pubs and live music.
 Apart from this, it also features vibrant nightlife.

 Additionally, it also proudly boasts its architecture.
 Dublin Castle has the best architecture.
 Grafton Street is a popular shopping destination.